 To avoid such issues:

-Tree roots can also cause problems in winter because as the ground freezes, roots seek warmth and moisture in your pipes, leading to blockages and pipe damage.
+Tree roots can also cause problems in winter.
+As the ground freezes, roots seek warmth and moisture in your pipes, leading to blockages and pipe damage.

 Keeping your drains clear in winter requires simple but important steps.
 To ensure you avoid most clogs,be careful about what goes down your pipes and use a few key tools to maintain them.